AlessiaBorlenghi/hello-prova/README.md

-# hello-prova
+# Hello, welcome to my repository
-My first repository on GitHub
+It is my first repository on GitHub
+GitHub is:

+- amazing
+- fun

+**And the lecturer as well!**